KamalYassin/firewater-multiagent-rl/README.md

 #### `level_gen.py` Arguments:
 - `--out`: Root directory where per-difficulty folders will be created.
 Defaults to `env/levels/generated`.
 - `--templates-dir`: Directory containing `*_templates.txt`.
 Defaults to `env/templates`.
-- `--no-check`: If given, skips solvability checking (by default each variant is checked by a BFS that simulates both agents), it is recommended unless you are not confident your templates are valid. *WARNING:* It is very slow if you leave default BFS checking on.
+- `--no-check`: If given, skips solvability checking (by default each variant is checked by a BFS that simulates both agents), it is recommended unless you are not confident your templates are valid.
+> *NOTE:* It is very slow if you leave default BFS checking on.

 ---